Dear White People: Being an Ally Is More Than a Performance

 Being an ally takes resilience.
 It takes the willpower to continue doing the work, an inner life that can withstand being misunderstood, a willingness to constantly receive feedback, and a constantly deepening knowledge of power and privilege.
 To be sure, this is all hard, but it is not harder than experiencing the day-to-day, ongoing trauma of anti-blackness in the world.

-For non-Black folks this Black History Month, your job is not to appear "woke."
+For non-Black folks, your job is not to appear "woke."
 It is not to say the right thing.
 It is to do your work: unroot anti-blackness in yourself however you can, and use any platform that you have to turn the spotlight from your own perceived efficacy to Black voices.
 Black voices get to be the authority on Black history.
 Allies get the chance to participate—not for the sake of ego inflating or getting hearts, likes, and retweets, but for the sake of all of our liberation that comes when we deconstruct anti-blackness.

 Brandi Miller is a campus minister and justice internship director in the northwest.
 She exists and writes at the intersection of faith, justice, and politics to curate content that moves the Church forward in living out the holistic gospel.